-Governments, Associations, and Buyers may have "unofficial" or "semi-official" allowances for products before they fail.
+Governments, Associations, and Buyers may have "unofficial" or "semi-official" allowances for products.For example, a government may have a 1% allowance on down cluster (meaning that even though a 79% is technically a failure, the government would let it pass).

-For example, a government may give a 1% allowance on down cluster (meaning that even though a 79% is technically a failure, such government would let it pass).
-Some buyers have allowances higher than the government label tolerances.
+Some buyers have requirements higher than the government label tolerances.
 For example, a buyer can require that all tests are 3% above the legal limit for the label.